An isolated rock or rock formation between high and low tides.

 Further information on Topo50: http://www.linz.govt.nz/topography/topo-maps/topo50

-LINZ and our predecessors have been responsible for national topographic mapping in New Zealand for more than a hundred years.
+LINZ and our predecessors have been responsible for national topographic mapping in New Zealand and it's offshore dependancies for more than a hundred years.

-The raw data was created by photogrammetrists who from 1974 to 1997 mapped the islands from overlapping pairs of aerial photographs.
-Cartographers then took the data and added symbols and text, and created the colour separations needed to produce the printed maps.
+The raw data for the Pacific Islands of Tokelau, Niue and the Cook Islands was created by photogrammetrists who in the 1970's and 80's mapped the islands from overlapping pairs of aerial photographs.
+Cartographers then took the data and added symbols and text, and created the colour separations needed to produce printed maps (the NZMS272 series)

-In 2009 and 2010 LINZ used satellite imagery and data supplied from the Department of Conservation to update the offshore islands data.
-Printed maps (in hardcopy and digital form) in are also available.
+In 2013 and 2014 LINZ used 2009 satellite imagery, information from the Ministry of Infrastructure and Planning, Rarotonga, and local knowledge to update the data for the Cook Islands.
+Printed maps (in hardcopy and digital form) are also available.